 - Lac-A: Encodes for the enzyme thiogalactoside transacetylase.

-Function: Thiogalactoside transacetylase function is not very clear, but it assists the activity of an enzyme beta-galactosidase.
+Function: Thiogalactoside transacetylase function is not very clear, but it assists the activity of the enzyme beta-galactosidase.

 Control of Gene Expression in Prokaryotes

-In prokaryotes, the Lac-operon system is controlled by two ways:
+In prokaryotes, the Lac-operon system is controlled in two ways:

 - Positive control